jaejinchoi/FFP/example/README.md

 Search and increment _l_ until reaches to upperbound where a distane between any two taxons reached maximum (e.g., Jesen-Shannon Divergence maximum is 1.0), which assumes those taxons share a common ancestor (either in- or out-group).

-If outgroup is composed of artifically generated taxons and have no _evolutionary relatationship_ to _natural_ taxons, then, all distances from outgroup to ingroup should be maximum; therefore, such a point of _l_ act as lowerbound of optiumal _l_ search
+If outgroup is composed of artificially generated taxons and have no _evolutionary relatationship_ to _natural_ taxons, then, all distances from outgroup to ingroup should be maximum; therefore, such a point of _l_ act as lowerbound of optiumal _l_ search

 Upperbound is practically more important in defining search boundary because not all studies include artifical taxons (outgroup) for tree rooting and the fact lowerbound is hard-capped (to _l_=1).